Measuring the diffuse Galactic synchrotron spectral index and curvature between 45 and 2300 MHz: Methods

-and the two free parameters are the spectral index ({$\beta_{\rm sync}$) and curvature ($c$).
+where $\beta_{\text{s}}$ is given by \autoref{eq:curve} and the two free parameters are the spectral index ({$\beta_{\text{s}}$) and curvature ($c$).
 We choose $\nu_{0}$ to be the lowest frequency available from the empirical data as the synchrotron emission in this map has the highest signal to noise ratio due to the negative spectral index of synchrotron emission.

-A per-pixel fit of empirical data can only be performed when each pixel represents the same angular information of the sky so each empirical map must be smoothed to a common resolution and downgraded to the same N$_{{\rm{side}}}$.
+A per-pixel fit of empirical data can only be performed when each pixel represents the same angular information on the sky so each empirical map must be smoothed to a common resolution and downgraded to the same N$_{{\rm{side}}}$.
 We perform four fits across four different data combinations.
 This is necessary as several of the empirical maps are northern or southern hemisphere only, some data sets are single-dish and have a resolution limit and other data sets are interferometric and are missing large scale information on the sky.
 The four combinations are: